NurazimRoizan/NurazimRoizan.github.io/_pages/cv.md

 ---
 ## University of Sheffield, 2025
 BSc in Computer Science
-* Relevant Modules: Advanced Algorithm, Algorithm, 3D Computer Graphics, Cybersecurity in Action, The Internet of Things, Software Testing and Analysis, Robotics, Logic in Computer Science
+* Relevant Modules: Advanced Algorithm, 3D Computer Graphics, Cybersecurity in Action, The Internet of Things, Software Testing and Analysis, Robotics, Logic in Computer Science